purecloudlabs/zombese/README.md

 zombese
 =======

-A WebRTC extension for Zombie.
+A WebRTC extension for Zombie.js.